North Wales Coastal Home - Upstairs Plans and Progress

 I’m a Halifax based interior designer and I cover surrounding areas, including Leeds and Manchester.
 I also provide a remote interior design service.
 If you’re starting a project and need some help or inspiration, please get in touch.

-Update: See the Final Reveals of the Master Bedroom, the Ombre Bedroom and the Kids’ Bedroom in my blog posts.
+Update: See the Final Reveals of the Master Bedroom, the Ombre Bedroom, the Kids’ Bedroom and the Bathrooms in my blog posts.

 Previous